Hessen’s tourism sectors have the equivalent of more than 230,000 full-time jobs and contribute €5.9 billion to the states GDP.

 Nearly one-quarter of all overnight stays come from overseas.
 In particular tourists from the USA, the Netherlands, United Kingdom, China, Switzerland and Italy value the hospitality and diverse range of activities in Hessen very highly.

 Hessen has more forestland than any of Germany's other federal states, offering a unique landscape for those seeking rest and relaxation.
-The low mountain ranges with natural parklands such as the National Park Kellerwald-Edersee (a portion of which has been recognized by UNESCO as a natural heritage site) and the biosphere reserve Rhön offer numerous activities such as hiking, cycling, canoe trips and horseback riding.
+The low mountain ranges with natural parklands such as the National Park Kellerwald-Edersee (a portion of which has been recognized by UNESCO as a natural heritage site) and the biosphere reserve Rhön offer numerous activities such as hiking, cycling and canoe trips.

 Additionally, the 30 medicinal spas and health resorts of the region present a wonderful opportunity for relaxation.